-So instead of consuming it, what you should focus on is eating foods that are high in proteins, fibres, healthy fats, vitamins and minerals, and kick out as many sugary sources as you can!
+So instead of consuming it, what you should focus on is eating foods that are high in proteins, fibers, healthy fats, vitamins and minerals, and kick out as many sugary sources as you can!

 Sugar is the main cause for heart disease, diabetes and obesity, and causes many other organ dysfunctions, so if you really want to improve your health and get fit for life, you should forget about it!

 #5 Seriously, Always Eat Breakfast